 The company operates in the Americas and Asia, and in Europe, the Middle East, and Africa (EMEA).
-In Latin America it operates in Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, and Uruguay (which the bulk of regional revenues coming from Mexico, Chile, and Argentina).
+In Latin America it operates in Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, and Uruguay (with the bulk of regional revenues coming from Mexico, Chile, and Argentina).

 The company operates in 10 countries in Asia, with its largest operations in Japan and Korea.
 It also does business in Australia, Bangladesh, Hong Kong, and Nepal, and through a joint venture in China, Malaysia, and Vietnam.

-MetLife operates in about 30 countries across EMEA.
+MetLife operates in 26 countries across EMEA.
 The segment's biggest operations are in Poland, the Persian Gulf, and Russia.

 While the US remains its largest overall market, international sales accounted for about 30% of MetLife's revenues.